top of page

 Enhances protein synthesis by activating ribosomal enzymes.

-Symptoms of Potassium Deficiency
+Symptoms of Deficiency of Potassium in Plants

-Potassium deficiency manifests in various ways depending on the plant species and severity:
+Deficiency of potassium in plants manifests in various ways depending on the plant species and severity:

 Leaf Discoloration: Yellowing or browning at the leaf margins is a common sign.